This guide will step you through the process of updating your Firefox web browser.

 This guide will show you how to manually trigger Firefox to check for updates and install them if they are found.

-Click the "Firefox" menu
+Click the "Options" menu item

-Firefox will automatically check for updates
+Firefox will check for updates

 Firefox has now been updated

 Congratulations, you have now ensured that your copy of Firefox is up to date.
+Confirm this by using our page to check if your browser is up to date.